Chart Color Schemes

 An assessment of population growth drivers in Medina reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Medina's population, as of November 2025, is estimated at around 2,445.
-This reflects an increase of 185 people since the 2021 Census, which reported a population of 2,260.
-The increase was inferred from AreaSearch's resident population estimate of 2,409 based on ABS ERP data released in June 2024 and one validated new address since the Census date.
-This results in a population density ratio of 666 persons per square kilometer.
-Medina's growth rate of 8.2% since the census is within 0.7 percentage points of the national average (8.9%).
-The primary driver for this growth was overseas migration, contributing approximately 97.0% of overall population gains.
+Medina's population is estimated at 2,444 as of Nov 2025.
+This reflects an increase of 184 people since the 2021 Census, which reported a population of 2,260 people.
+The change is inferred from AreaSearch's estimation of Medina's resident population at 2,440 following examination of ABS' latest ERP data release in June 2024 and validation of one new address since the Census date.
+This level of population equates to a density ratio of 665 persons per square kilometer.
+Medina's 8.1% growth since census positions it within 1.6 percentage points of the national average (9.7%).
+Population growth was primarily driven by overseas migration, contributing approximately 97.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-According to these projections, the suburb is expected to grow by 359 persons to 2041, reflecting a total increase of 12.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth is projected for Medina statistical area (Lv2), with an expected increase of 360 persons to 2041, reflecting a total increase of 12.3% over the 17 years.

 Frequently Asked Questions - Population